dvmorris/reacterminator/README.md

-  -i, --input-path <inputPath>     (REQUIRED) specify input path, it can be a file or a folder -p, --output-path [./component]  specify output path -r, --recursive                  find files in the input folder recursivly -o, --override-files             override existing files in the output path -f, --file-to-component          create one component for each file, replace body with div tag -R, --redux                      add redux support in the generator
+  -i, --input-path <inputPath>     (REQUIRED) specify input path, it can be a file or a folder -p, --output-path [./component]  specify output path -r, --recursive                  find files in the input folder recursivly -f, --file-to-component          create one component for each file, replace body with div tag -R, --redux                      add redux support in the generator